condmatr/ElphonPy/README.md

 ## Tutorial & full documentation coming soon!

-Currently ElphonPy does not have a distributable, but this repository can be directly cloned to your home directory and import into your python files or Jupyter notebook as follows:
+Currently ElphonPy does not have a distributable, but this repository can be directly cloned to your home directory and imported into your python files or Jupyter notebook as follows:

 ```python
 import sys